SiGiL-Cpp/CppCraft/pages/06-operations.md

   `18446744073709551616.0F - 500000000.0F`
 - The mathematical result of this subtraction should be `18446744073209551616`, but that number is not representable as a `float` either.
-The representable values around it are the same than for our initial number:
+The representable values around it are the same as for our initial number:
   - `18446742974197923840.0F` (1099011627776 below),
   - `18446744073709551616.0F` (500000000 above).
 - And the closest is `18446744073709551616.0F`, so that's our result.